bwsw/cloudstack-ui/docs/source/CSUI-Events.rst

 -----------------
 ..
 Contents::

-In the *Activity log* section you can see user activity in the account.
+In the *Accounts*-*Activity log* section you can see user activity in the account.
 Event search by main parameters - date and keywords - is supported to make it easier to find a necessary event for a specific date or type.

 Events List
 ~~~~~~~~~~~~~~~~